megalobamboozlementarianism/first-assessment/README.md

 ### Install and start your server

-You are reading this, so there is the assumption that you have [forked](https://help.github.com/articles/fork-a-repo/) and cloned this repo if that is not the case then `cd` into your code folder and run `git clone <remote path>`.  the remote bit at the end there is a common placeholder and should be replaced with something like this:  `git@github.com:<your username>/first-assesment.git`
+You are reading this, so there is the assumption that you have [forked](https://help.github.com/articles/fork-a-repo/) and cloned this repo if that is not the case then `cd` into your code folder and run `git clone <remote path>`.  the remote path bit at the end there is a common placeholder and should be replaced with something like this:  `git@github.com:<your username>/first-assesment.git`

 If you have cloned it, rad, `cd` into it and run